Schumer, Pelosi ramp up pressure on Biden over 2024 election bid: Reports

 White House spokesman Andrew Bates said Biden told Schumer, as well as Jeffries, that “he is the nominee of the party, he plans to win, and looks forward to working with both of them to pass his 100 days agenda to help working families”.

-Biden, who tested positive for COVID-19 on Wednesday, has repeatedly rejected calls from Democrats to drop out of the race after his halting performance in a debate last month against Trump.
+Biden, who tested positive for COVID-19 on Wednesday, has repeatedly rejected calls from Democrats to drop out of the race following his halting performance in a debate last month against Trump.

 He told one interviewer recently that only the “Lord Almighty” could persuade him to quit the race.

-The president is currently self-isolating in Delaware, but will “continue to carry out his duties fully,” according to the White House.
+The White House said that the president is currently self-isolating in Delaware, but will “continue to carry out his duties fully”.

 Biden has “mild symptoms” and was suffering from “general malaise” because of the infection, the White House said.